felangga/felangga.github.io/_posts/2023-05-24-restore-mac.md

 This is a common issue with this analog board.
 You must replace all of the caps on the analog board rather than replace the leaked one.
 Because of the age, the "seems good" caps will tend to leak soon.

 I ordered some replacement capacitors from Tokopedia.
-I pick the best one which variants from Nichicon, Elna, Panasonic, etc. Those brands have a good reputation as a capacitor makers.
-I ordered mine from this store which has most of the capacitors needed at one place [Power Jaya Plaza](https://www.tokopedia.com/powerjayaplaza?utm_medium=Share&utm_campaign=Shop%20Share&utm_source=Desktop).
+I pick the best one which variants from Nichicon, Elna, Panasonic, etc. Those brands have a good reputation as capacitor makers.
+I ordered mine from this store which has most of the capacitors needed in one place [Power Jaya Plaza](https://www.tokopedia.com/powerjayaplaza?utm_medium=Share&utm_campaign=Shop%20Share&utm_source=Desktop).

-#### Opto coupler & other suspects
+### Optocoupler & other suspects
 ![Analog opto](/assets/img/mac_classic_ii/mac_opto.jpeg "Analog opto")

 I inspected the board aside from the capacitors, there are some components that tend to fail because of the age of this component.